Simplifying the Creation of Flash-like Animations – The Storyline Way

 A big benefit of this tool is that, you don’t need programming knowledge to create Flash-like animations.
 You can develop stunning Flash-like animations with the inbuilt templates, triggers, slide layers, object states, and variables in Articulate Storyline.
 You can also gamify assessments using these features, for better learner engagement.

-Here are the Flash-like interactivities, CommLab created using Articulate Storyline – Click-on-images, click-on-tabs, click-on-numbers, slideshows, flip cards, flip book, FAQs, games, single select, drop down, drag & drop and more.
+A couple of Flash-like interactivities, CommLab created using Articulate Storyline – Click-on-images, click-on-tabs, click-on-numbers, slideshows, flip cards, flip book, FAQs, games, single select, drop down, drag & drop and more.

 Ready to Use Templates